Dialect levelling: In Limburg

 In this case study, Hinskens (1998) researches dialect levelling in the Dutch province of Limburg.
 Based on his findings, he argues that dialect levelling does not necessarily lead to convergence towards the standard language.
 The research for this case study takes place in Rimburg, a small village on the southeast of Limburg, where Ripuarian dialects are spoken.
 The southeast area of Limburg experienced rapid industrialisation at the turn of the 20th century with the largescale development of coal mining.
 That created job opportunities, which led to considerable immigration to the area (Hinskens:38), which, in turn, led to language contact and a diversification of language varieties.
-It is the area that most of the dialect levelling occurred.
+It is the area where most of the dialect levelling occurred.

 Geographically, the dialects of Limburg are divided into three zones.
 The westernmost zone (C-zone) features East-Limburg dialects, the easternmost zone (A-zone) Ripuarian dialects, with the central zone (B-zone) being a transition zone between the two varieties.
 As one travels from west to east, the dialect features deviate more and more from the standard language.
 Additionally, the dialect features accumulate from west to east and features found in East-Limburg dialects are also found in Ripuarian dialects but not the other way around (Hinskens 1998:37).

 The study analysed dialect features from all three zones, among which are the following: